Sladozevik/CarND-Deep-Learning/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-Data was provided splited to Train, Validation and Test set.
+Data was provided splitted to Train, Validation and Test set.
 There was no need to split the data.
 I did not add additional data.
-I used only exisiting data.
+I used only existing data.
 Only thing needed to be done was to shuffle data.

-Data inormation:
+Data information:
 X_train shape (34799, 32, 32, 3) #(number of images, size, size, depth)
 y_train shape (34799,) # (number of images)
 X_test shape (12630, 32, 32, 3)